WalletWasabi/WasabiDoc/docs/using-wasabi/WasabiSetupWhonix.md

 ## Creating A Wasabi-Only VM

 A Wasabi-Only Whonix VM requires a very small amount of disk space.
-This allows the luxury and security option of being able to dedicate a Whonix Workstation VM for the exclusive purpose of safely holding the Wasabi Wallet.
+This allows the luxury and security option of being able to create and dedicate a Whonix Workstation VM for the exclusive purpose of safely holding the Wasabi Wallet.

 To avoid the risk of the wallet VM being compromised by malicious software or websites, do not install any applications in this VM other than those required by the Wasabi Wallet, or direct the Tor browser to any URL that is not necessary to install Wasabi.